• Skip to primary navigation

 What to Serve With Fish and Chips

-I prefer to eat fried fish and chips either totally plain or "John Lennon-style" unapologetically dunked into lots of ketchup.
-And always with a side of mushy peas and french fries (and even sometimes with a little curry sauce).
-If you really want to go all out, pick up some British pantry favorites like curry sauce or malt vinegar to dip, dunk, slather, or shake all over the fish and chips.
+I prefer to eat fried fish and chips, either totally plain or "John Lennon-style" unapologetically dunked into lots of ketchup.
+And always with a side of mushy peas and homemade French fries (and sometimes with a little curry sauce).

 Flour dusted fish waiting to be dipped in beer batter.